ZeroSharp/zerosharp.github.com/source/_posts/2013-04-11-load-testing-xaf-part-5-analysis.markdown

 {% img /images/blog/load-testing/load-testing-007.png %}

-The first type of error we can see from the screenshot occurred at the login page.
+The first type of error we can see from the screen-shot occurred at the login page.
 This error happened 6 times and was very similar to another error which occurred once.
 In fact, all 6 of these errors happened at the very end of the test.
 As such, they can be ignored, because it is likely that the load test was scaling down and interrupting sessions at this point.

 {% img /images/blog/load-testing/load-testing-008.png %}

 One of the very nice features of NeuStar's load testing solution is that you not only get a screenshot, but also a video which shows you exactly what the user experienced when an error occurs.
 By clicking on the second error, it looks like there may be a problem  when the system is under load.
 There were 6 errors and it is clear in the video that the errors occur when attempting to navigate away from the _Scheduler Event_ view to the _My Details_ view.
-The screenshot gives us some useful information.
+The screen-shot gives us some useful information.
 DevExpress?
 Any ideas?

 {% img /images/blog/load-testing/load-testing-011.jpg %}